Axion Mie Theory of Electron Energy Loss Spectroscopy in Topological Insulators: Solution of the field equations

 \subsection{Homogeneous Case}

 The general solutions of the above differential equations split into a homogeneous and inhomogeneous part.
 The homogeneous solution, which includes the important problem of light scattering on a sphere (i.e. Mie scattering), is considered first (for details see Appendix \ref{sec:field_eq}).
+Even though the homogeneous axion Mie problem has already been treated comprehensively \cite{Lakhtakia2016, GE2015225}, it is worth to revisit it here, since we use an alternative set of vector spherical harmonics \cite{Barrera1985} that is more suitable to solve the full inhomogeneous problem (including arbitrary external charges and currents), and introduce the scattering matrix formalism employed later on.

 General solutions for the above spherical Bessel differential equations may be generally expanded into spherical Bessel functions $j_l$ and $y_l$ (first and second kind, respectively).
 For the radial component (Eq. (\ref{eq:radial_comp})) this expansion explicitely reads

 Here the indices i and o correspond to the inner and outer areas of the sphere.
 Note that the modified Bessel function of second kind does not appear in the interior of the sphere as it diverges at the origin.
 From Eq. (\ref{eq:Elm1_comp}) the first tangential component can be derived